 When people become addicted to opioids, they might not have a consistent flow of prescriptions from a doctor.
-This can cause them to look for nonprescription opioids, like fentanyl, which was responsible for 36,000 deaths in 2019 alone.
+This can cause them to look for nonprescription opioids, like fentanyl, which was responsible for more than 16,000 deaths in 2020.
 What begins as a controlled prescription from the doctor can lead to addiction.

 Anyone can become addicted to opioids, but some groups have a higher risk based on these factors:

-Below are the top 10 states with the worst opioid problems based on the information published by the NIH for 2018.
+Below are the top 10 states with the worst opioid problems based on the information published by the American Addiction Centers in 2023.

 A variety of factors have contributed to Ohio's opioid crisis.
-Sadly, their opioid-related death rate sits at 29.6 per 100,000 people.
-This means of the 11.69 million people who live in the state, 3,237 have overdosed and died from opioids.
+Sadly, their opioid-related death rate sits at 29.9 per 100,000 people.
+Fentanyl, a common opioid, was responsible for 81% of overdose deaths in 2020.
+That percentage is up from 71% in 2017.

-Compared to other New England states, Massachusetts has the highest population, with 6.893 million residents.
-The opioid epidemic has brought devastation, with an opioid overdose death rate of 29.3 per 100,000 individuals.
-That's a total of 1,991 deaths.
+Compared to other New England states, Massachusetts has the highest population, with 6.982 million residents.
+The opioid epidemic has brought devastation, with an opioid overdose death rate of 25.7 per 100,000 individuals.
+This is an increase of 2.5% compared to 2021.